 Cape Kaliakra is a superb site that offers stunning views of a significant part of the Bulgarian coast.
 Promontory hoisted on cliffs plunging into the sea, it is one of the most remarkable places on the coast.
 The ruins of Roman fortifications dating from the 4th century, traces of drawings on rock walls, a small museum nestled in a cave alongside Thracians remains, and a tiny chapel give the place a strong historical value.
 With a little bit of luck, you can see with enchantment dolphins jumping out of the water, especially in the morning.

 Nessebar & Sozopol

 Nessebar, «the city with forty churches», UNESCO world heritage site, is unavoidable.
 Connected to the mainland by a narrow isthmus four-hundred meters long, it stands on a rock peninsula jutting into the sea.
 Skated serpentine alleys with a secret charm, courtyards with fig trees and houses with wooden galleries make it a unique place.
 The ruins of Byzantine churches, a colorful port and a beautiful wooden mill put the finishing touches.
 Each view is breathtaking wherever you are, and the visit is constantly with the squeals of many seagulls.

-Sozopol, located a few tens of kilometres from Turkey, is surrounded by beautiful beaches.
+Sozopol, located a few tens of kilometers from Turkey, is surrounded by beautiful beaches.
 Built on a rocky peninsula during the Thrace era, it blossoms into a maze of winding and cobbled streets.
 Each typical fisherman wooden house appears to be unique.
 Do not hesitate to pace every corner to admire its harmonious silhouette with its cliffs set high up on the sea.